 The county auditor sets tax rates for each levy voted on to provide tax revenues for the school district.
 Ohio law provides for "reduction factors" of all voted property tax levies to adjust the millage rates lower for the levy to not increase from inflation of property values for the taxes received by a district to that of the actual amount of the levy at the time of the election.
-The reduction factors are applied separately to Residential/Agriculture (Class I) and Commercial/Industrial (Class II) resulting in different effective millage rates.
-The district-voted rate for all general fund levies is 40.2 mills while the Class I and Class II effective millage rate is 20.0 mills.
-The Ohio law has a provision that the reduction factors cannot lower the total millage rate for each class less than 20 mills (excluding emergency and substitute emergency levies), which includes both the voted and the non-voted millage rates; this is called the "20-Mill Floor".
-Currently, our district is on the floor for both Class I and Class II.
-Any emergency or substitute emergency levy that is voted on is not included in the 20-mill floor, the district has two emergency levies.
-One Emergency levy generates \$961,000 annually, or 6.0 mills, while the other produces \$300,000, or 2.2 mills of tax revenue annually.
+The reduction factors are applied separately to Residential/Agriculture (Class I) and Commercial/Industrial (Class II), resulting in different effective millage rates.
+The district-voted rate for all levies is 41.90 mills while the Class I effective millage rate is 27.87 mills and the Class II effective millage rate is 29.01 mills.
+The Ohio law has a provision that the reduction factors cannot lower the total millage rate for each class less than 20 mills, which includes both the voted and the non-voted millage rates; this is called the "20-Mill Floor".
+Currently, our district is on the floor for either Class I.

-Source FY24 FY25 FY26 FY27 FY28 Est. Real Estate Taxes - Line #1.01 \$2,144,359 \$2,298,838 \$1,991,270 \$1,846,800 \$1,781,661
+Source FY24 FY25 FY26 FY27 FY28 Est. Real Estate Taxes - Line #1.01 \$1,942,738 \$2,100,752 \$1,827,095 \$1,686,159 \$1,621,837